davidmcclure/tsk/README.md

 # tsk

-A tiny command-line program that helps developers track how long it takes to complete programming tasks and estimate time for new projects.
+A tiny command-line program that helps programmers track how long it takes to complete  tasks and estimate time for new projects.